the-moose-machine/nzera-pipeline/README.md

 5. Allocating the label as determined by the model.

 It is recommended that the accuracy of the predictions be manually assessed by a Subject Matter Expert periodically.

+This commit is a prototype, needs some bug-fixing and cannot yet be considered suitable for implementation.